ustcscgy/TSPL-pocket/src/Preface.md

 particular set of features, and together they illustrate an appropriate style for programming in Scheme.

-Following [Chapter 12] are #references to selected exercises, a detailed description of the formal syntax of Scheme programs and data, a concise summary of Scheme syntactic forms and procedures, and the index.
+Following [Chapter 12] are bibliographical references, answers to selected exercises, a detailed description of the formal syntax of Scheme programs and data, a concise summary of Scheme syntactic forms and procedures, and the index.
 The summary of forms and procedures is a useful first stop for programmers unsure of the